youanan/frankfusion/_posts/2013-09-16-structures-as-arguments-to-cfml-functions.markdown

 # Summary

 Before defining a function with a single argument that is a structure of options, think twice.
 Would that code be more readable by having individual, self-documenting arguments for each of those options?
 If so, make it so!
+Anyone have opinions to the contrary?